Alysson Paradis

 Alysson Paradis (born 29 May 1984) is a French actress.
 She is the younger sister of French singer and actress Vanessa Paradis and the aunt of model and actress Lily-Rose Depp.

-Personal life
+Early and personal life

+Paradis was born on 29 May 1984 to interior designers André and Corinne Paradis in Paris, France.

 Since 2014, Paradis has been in a relationship with French actor Guillaume Gouix.
 In September 2015, the couple's first child, a son, was born.
-On 22 April 2022, Paradis announced that she's expecting her second child with Gouix.
+In August 2022, she gave birth to her second child with Gouix.